oliviawestmacottssw/SSW.Rules.Content/rules/do-you-backup-your-databases/rule.md

 ---

 Before starting your upgrade, you should back up all your TFS databases.

-​It's important that you backup TFS by using one of the supported methods, to ensure that you can reliably restore your data if needed.
+It's important that you backup TFS by using one of the supported methods, to ensure that you can reliably restore your data if needed.

-**​Tip: **The Team Foundation Server Team Foundation Server 2012 Update 2 and above has a built in Scheduled Backup tool which helps you to easily backup all TFS Databases.
+**Tip: **The Team Foundation Server Team Foundation Server 2012 Update 2 and above has a built in Scheduled Backup tool which helps you to easily backup all TFS Databases.
 For versions prior to TFS 2012 Update 2 you have to use Backups tool from the [TFS Power Tools](http://visualstudiogallery.msdn.microsoft.com/b1ef7eb2-e084-4cb8-9bc7-06c3bad9148f)   package.

 **![tfs scheduled.jpg](tfs scheduled.jpg)
 **